prashant0912/Walmart-Clone-Unit2-/README.md

 step5 = by clicking checkout button it should to payment page and then add card and then last alert pop (Thank you for shop)
         and by clicking that alert button it should be redirect to home page.

-*points need to remember*
+*points need to remember*  =
-focus on functiality in respect of looks. take care of flow
+1.focus on functiality in respect of looks.
+2.take care of flow

 Thank you